-The Icelandic burger chain Tommi’s Burger Joint have established three restaurants in Oslo already.
+The Icelandic burger chain Tommi’s Burger Joint has established three restaurants in Oslo already.
 We visited the Torggata venue, and the place was packed.
 We ordered the Burger with cheese.
 It tasted of lettuce and ketchup, and the meat was dry.

 No. 15 – Burger Bar 1.8 / 10

 Burger Bar was bad when it opened and sadly hasn’t improved.
-We had our hopes up, but their Cheeseburger with lettuce, tomato, red onion, aioli and Bloody Mary ketchup is just dull.
+We had our hopes up, but their Cheeseburger with lettuce, tomato, red onion, aioli, and Bloody Mary ketchup is just dull.
 A flavorless, compact puck of meat in an oversized, dry bread.
 Tastes of ketchup and onions.
 No wonder, when you see that huge chunk of red onion at the bottom.
 Also, not that easy to spot from the picture, but the bread was too big for the beef patty.